Our LDAO Team

 • Amal Boultif, Professor, Faculty of Education, University of Ottawa

-• Karyn Bruneel, Superintendent, Bruce-Grey Catholic District School Board
+• Karyn Bruneel, Director, Bruce-Grey Catholic District School Board

 • Jody Chong, Assistant Professor, Department of Applied Psychology and Human Development, OISE and Special Education Teacher, TDSB